Why Toddler Tantrums are Necessary and How to Survive Them!

 Got Toddler Tantrums?

 In your single days – you were the woman who glared at the flailing child in the middle of the aisle.
-You thought, seriously woman – get control of your child.
+You thought, seriously woman – get control of your child and their toddler tantrums!

 You had no pity for the family sitting next to you – ruining your quiet meal.
 And absolutely no understanding for the screaming toddler disrupting your flight.
 Who flies with kids anyway?!
 You vowed to never have one of those kids.